 Installation

-Pala is currently in V3 Beta and available as self-hosted.
+Pala is currently available as self-hosted.
 This guide walks through setting up PalaCMS using Docker.
 PalaCMS uses Pocketbase, so see also https://pocketbase.io/docs/going-to-production/ for more information about production deployments.

 How to install PalaCMS using Docker?